 Here’s the thing, I never said sloppy = poverty.

-I’ve seen people holding $700 iPhones who were sloppy.
 Sloppy is a mentality.
-You can be sloppy with how you act, your finances, your emotions, your personal life, your weight, your health, your diet, your house, your car, your belongings, your relationships, your communication.
-You can be sloppy at your work product, and you can be sloppy with your mind.
+You can be sloppy with how you act, your finances, your emotions, your personal life, your health, your diet, your belongings, your relationships, your communication.
+You can be sloppy with your mind.
+And the thing is, we’ve all been “sloppy” at one point or another.

 Now, because my shirt is a little “cleavage-y”, I’m wearing a grey top that I already own underneath it.
-I’m also tucking it in so that when I bend over there is zero chance of anyone seeing my underwear because showing underwear to the public without a pole being involved…is sloppy.
+I’m also tucking it in so that when I bend over there is zero chance of anyone seeing my underwear because showing underwear to the public without a pole is remiss.

 My face and hair are clean, but I was too tired to straighten my hair or put in curlers last night.
-So it will get brushed – with a $1 brush from said Dollar Tree, and I will pull it up and out of my face with a hair band that cost $1 for a pack of 10.
+So it will get brushed – Dollar Tree has brushes for $1.00, and I will pull it up and out of my face with a hair band that cost $1 for a pack of 10.

 Am I ready for the runway?
 No. But I am presentable.
 If I had to go to the courthouse to drop off a filing, I would be acceptably dressed.
 If I had to go into my child’s school, take him to the doctor, or need to stop by the mayor’s constituent’s office, I would be taken seriously.

 I’ve heard many people say that when they get money they will get their life together.
 Unfortunately for them, it’s the other way around.
-You get your life together and then you’ll get money.
-So the next time a person who considers themselves poor has $20.00 to spend on clothing, I would have them consider the following…
+You get your life together and then you’ll get the opportunities that bring money.
+So the next time a person who wants to polish their image but feels that they lack the funds, I would have them consider the following…

 Target Pjs vs. pants from ThredUp consignment site;